 - The most common type of diegetic music is popular songs or musical cues put into a scene for our benefit.

 - particularly corporate video production and promotional type videos in nature incorporate a lot of Non-D

 Songs in films often work well when used in the right context, but rarely are they seen on screen (ie. rarely do you have the musician on-screen playing the song).
 But if you were to show a radio being tuned to a station, and then the “music starts playing” that would be diegetic sound.
 But in most corporate videos – videos simply use music as a background or to affect the feeling but it clearly isn’t originating from the video or scenes themselves.

 Non Diegetic sound examples:

-Nearly every voiceover, background music track, and transition sounds are all non-diegetic.
+Nearly every voiceover, background music track, and transition sounds are non-diegetic.
 Another way to remember non-diegetic is “non-native”.
-It’s not natural to the scene, it wasn’t natively recorded in camera during filming, and it doesn’t appear like it could (or would) have been recorded.
+It’s not natural to the scene, it wasn’t natively recorded in-camera during filming, and it doesn’t appear like it could (or would) have been recorded.

 How can you tell if something is diegetic or non-diegetic?